Best Of16 min read

 Cons:

-- Interface has a learning curve for total beginners
+• The interface has a learning curve for complete beginners

-- Active Trader Pro platform can feel overwhelming if you just want to set up a Roth IRA
+• Active Trader Pro can feel overwhelming if you just want to set up a Roth IRA

 5. Charles Schwab — Best for Low-Cost Active Retirement Investors

-Charles Schwab sits in an interesting position — it's a full-service brokerage with genuinely strong retirement planning tools, but its robo-advisor (Schwab Intelligent Portfolios) has a somewhat controversial structure.
-There's no advisory fee, which sounds amazing until you realize Schwab earns revenue by allocating a portion of your portfolio to cash, deposited in Schwab Bank at below-market rates.
-Honestly, I think this model is a bit misleading — "free" isn't quite free when there's a hidden performance drag baked in.
+Charles Schwab occupies an interesting spot — it's a full-service brokerage with genuinely solid retirement planning tools, but its robo-advisor (Schwab Intelligent Portfolios) has a somewhat controversial structure.
+There's no advisory fee, which sounds incredible until you realize Schwab earns revenue by allocating a portion of your portfolio to cash, sitting in Schwab Bank at below-market rates.
+Here's the thing: that "free" structure has a hidden performance drag baked in.
 It's not a dealbreaker, but you absolutely need to know about it going in.

-That said, Schwab's breadth of retirement resources is genuinely impressive.
-Their Retirement Income Analysis tool, free access to Schwab's team of financial consultants (included for all account holders), and the sheer range of investment products make it a legitimate choice for investors who want flexibility.
+That said, Schwab's retirement resources are genuinely impressive.
+Their Retirement Income Analysis tool, free access to Schwab's team of financial consultants (included for all account holders), and the sheer range of investment products make this a legitimate choice for investors who want flexibility.

 Key Features: